goodcat-dev/laravel-filter-querystring/README.md

 php artisan querystring:cache
 ```

-To streamline your deployment process, `laravel-querystring` integrates with Laravel's `optimize` command.
+To streamline your deployment process, `laravel-filter-querystring` integrates with Laravel's `optimize` command.
 Use the `optimize` and `optimize:clear` commands to create and remove the cache.

 ## Configuration